 What Tile Is the Hardest to Drill?

-Porcelain and natural stone tiles are the hardest to drill through.
-Porcelain, in particular, is the toughest because the heating process in the kiln changes the make-up of the tile material, turning it into artificial stone.
+Porcelain and natural stone tiles are the hardest types to drill through.
+Porcelain is the toughest tile material as the heating process in the kiln alters its composition, making it into artificial stone.

-Porcelain has a high silica content, and when it is fired at the right temperature, and for long enough, it goes as hard as granite.
-It is also very brittle, meaning that tile cutters are ineffective.
+Porcelain has high silica content and when it is fired at the correct temperature for long enough, it becomes as hard as granite.
+It is also very brittle, which means tile cutters will probably be unsuitable.

-Ceramic tiles are probably the easiest to penetrate because they have a softer, more powdery content.
-But when you have broken through the glaze, the drill bit has something to bite into.
+Ceramic tiles are generally the easiest to drill as they have a softer, more powdery composition.
+Once you have broken through the glaze, your drill bit should find it easy to bite into the material.

 Carbide-Tipped Drill Bit

-If you are drilling a standard ceramic tile, then the best drill bit to use would be a carbide-tipped masonry drill bit.
-They have the strength to grind through the layer of glaze and penetrate the tile, but only if you do it at a slow speed.
-Going too fast risks the bit traveling across the surface of the tile, or worse still, it shattering under pressure.
+For drilling standard ceramic tiles, the best drill bit to use is a carbide-tipped masonry bit.
+They have the strength required to grind through the surface layer of glaze and penetrate the tile, but they should be used at a slow speed.
+If you drill too fast, you risk the bit slipping across the surface of the tile, scratching or even shattering it.

 Diamond-Tipped Drill Bit

-If you are drilling natural stone, porcelain, or glass tiles, then go for a diamond-coated drill bit.
-The diamond grit allows the drill bit to scrape away at the surface of the tile, removing the tough outer layer, without applying so much pressure that the tile cracks.
+When drilling natural stone, porcelain, or glass tiles, you should use a diamond-coated drill bit.
+The diamond grit scrapes away the surface of the tile, removing the tough outer layer without applying so much pressure that the tile cracks.

-That said, diamond-tipped bits also cope well with ceramics, because they are a little softer to drill into.
-Also, they can withstand extreme heat, meaning they don’t dull after a couple of uses.
+Diamond-tipped bits are also suitable for ceramics, which are a little softer to drill into.
+They can withstand extreme heat, so they won’t dull quickly due to the friction of drilling.

 What is the Best Tile Drill Bit Speed?

-The simple answer is to use a slow speed setting.
-Going too fast risks the bit scratching the surface and also the tile shattering under the intense pressure.
-Try setting your drill at 100 or 200 revolutions per minute.
-That way, the bit can grind away the surface of the tile without overheating and causing damage.
+You should always use your drill at a slow speed when working with tiles.
+Rushing your work increases your risk of scratching the surface or potentially shattering the tile due to the extra pressure.
+Try setting your drill to 100 or 200 revolutions per minute.
+By doing this, the bit can grind away the surface of the tile without overheating and causing damage.

-- Non-slip latex safety gloves to give you a better grip as well as added protection for your hands.
+- Non-slip latex safety gloves provide a better grip and protect your hands against tile shards

 1. Measure Twice, Drill Once